crunchyroll/react-native-video/README.md

 Determines if the player needs to throw an error when connection is lost or not
 * **false (default)** - Player will throw an error when connection is lost
 * **true** - Player will keep trying to buffer when network connect is lost

 Platforms: Android Exoplayer

+#### disableBufferNoConnection
+Determines if the player will attempt to buffer if there is no network connection
+* **false (default)** - Player will try to buffer even without a network connection
+* **true** - Player will not try to buffer even without a network connection

+Platforms: Android Exoplayer